Jugendhackt/WhoKnowsMe/README.md

 # WhoKnowsMe
  A program to find all your accounts that are still active and you have forgotten about.
-This is a Jugend Hackt Project
+This is a Jugend Hackt Project.
+Made by asqiir, claashi, wutchilli, tumen.